aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

       The method that subclasses and handlers should use to return statuses to SMTP clients.
 This is a coroutine.  *status* can be a bytes object, but for convenience it is more likely to be a string.
-If it's a string, it must be ASCII, unless *enable_SMTPUTF8* is True in which case it must be UTF-8.
+If it's a string, it must be ASCII, unless *enable_SMTPUTF8* is True in which case it will be encoded as UTF-8.

    .. method:: smtp_<COMMAND>(arg)